Skip to content

 The first version of your AI agent goes live.
 It answers.
 It routes.
 It automates.

 And then… it starts drifting.
 Accuracy dips.
 Tokens spike.
 Someone asks why it gave a weird answer.
-Suddenly, you’re not shipping features — you’re managing behavior.
+Suddenly, you’re not shipping features, you’re managing behavior.

 This is where most costs hide.
+And here’s a realistic AI agent cost per month breakdown:

 1. LLM Usage and Token Spend